winesapOS/winesapOS/README.md

 ## Features

-- **Any computer with an AMD or Intel processor can run winesapOS.** This project is not limited to Macs.
+- **Any computer with an AMD or Intel processor can run winesapOS.**
 - **All Intel Macs are supported.** Linux works on most Macs out-of-the-box these days.
 Drivers are pre-installed for newer hardware where native Linux support is missing.
     - [Linux on Mac compatibility guide](https://github.com/Dunedan/mbp-2016-linux).
     - [snd_hda_macbookpro](https://github.com/davidjo/snd_hda_macbookpro) provides a sound driver for newer Macs with Cirrus sound board chips.
     - [macbook12-spi-driver](https://github.com/roadrunner2/macbook12-spi-driver) provides the Touch Bar driver for newer MacBook Pros.
     - [mbp2018-bridge-drv](https://github.com/MCMrARM/mbp2018-bridge-drv) provides the MacBook Bridge/T2 driver for MacBooks from >= 2018.
 This allows the keyboard, sound, and touchpad hardware to function properly.
+    - WiFi is **NOT** fully supported.
+        - Workarounds do exist for WiFi on the [2016-2017 MacBook Pros](https://gist.github.com/roadrunner2/1289542a748d9a104e7baec6a92f9cd7#gistcomment-3080934).
+However, speeds are reported as being slower.
 - **Portability.** The flash drive should be bootable on both BIOS and UEFI systems.
 - **Persistent storage.** Unlike traditional Linux live media, all storage will be persistent and kept upon reboots.
     - Upon the first boot, the root partition will be expanded to utilize all available space.